 John currently works as a freelance technical director and engineer in television, teaches TV in TAFE and Higher Education, is a voice-over artist and audio editor, and moonlights as a Technical Writer.

-He is the Asia-Pacific Region Governor for the Society of Motion Picture and Television Engineers (SMPTE), sat on the Board of the Society as Governor from 2006-2017 and was promoted to the grade of Fellow of SMPTE in 2006.
+He is the Director of International Sections for for the Society of Motion Picture and Television Engineers (SMPTE), sat on the Board of the Society as Governor from 2006-2017 and was promoted to the grade of Fellow of SMPTE in 2006.
 He has been made a life member of 3PBS-FM, and was awarded the “2003 Chairman’s Award for Outstanding Commitment” at 2NSB.

 John has promoted the interests of Technologists in Community Broadcasting since the sector began.
 After years of agitation, in 2008 he was appointed as a founding member of the CBAA’s Technical Standing Committee, and led the charge to create the first Technorama Conference.

 John lives in Sydney, holds (but rarely uses) VK2JPM, and has passions for pipe organs, good coffee, and skills recognition.

 In his early days he gained experience with his local 200W community station by upgrading STLs, transmitters and rebuilding studios.